 Indirect impacts to forests would result from land converted to commercial or residential development, as a result of additional access provided by the Mid-States Corridor.
 There are approximately 519,500 acres of forested land in the six counties where TAZs identified as potential locations for project-induced development are located.
 Within the 21 TAZs identified as potential locations for project-induced development, there are approximately 30,215 acres of forested land.
-Development expected to occur as a result of the Mid-States Corridor is 1 acre (Alternative B alternatives), 1 acre (Alternative C alternatives), 5 acres (Alternative M alternatives), 3 acres (Alternative O alternatives) or between 8 to 11 acres (Alternative P alternatives).
+Development expected to occur as a result of the Mid-States Corridor is 1 acre (Alternative B), 1 acre (Alternative C), 5 acres (Alternative R).
+M), 3 acres (Alternative O), between 8- 11 acres (Alternative P and RPA P) and 2 acres (Alternative R).